cfjedimaster/document-services-demos/readme.md

 ```

 **services/generic_export.js**<br/>
 As the name says, a generic export script.
 Input and output are passed via the CLI.
-I'd use `generic.js` instead though.
+I'd use `convert.js` instead though.

+**services/generic_ocr.js**<br/>
+As the name says, a generic ocr script.
+Input and output are passed via the CLI.
+You can also specify a [supported locale](https://opensource.adobe.com/pdfservices-node-sdk-samples/apidocs/latest/OCROptions.html#.OCRSupportedLocale).

 **services/convert.js**<br/>
 A more generic script.
 Either pass foo.pdf foo.supportedExt to go from PDF to a supported format, or foo.supportedExt foo.pdf to go from a supported format to PDF.